 From Wisconsin, we leave the country entirely.
-The Shaw Festival, located in Ontario, Canada, celebrates the life and works of English playwright George Bernard Shaw.
+The Shaw Festival, located in Ontario, Canada, was inspired by the life and works of Irish playwright George Bernard Shaw.

 The festival began in 1962, with its first permanent home, the Festival Theatre, opening in 1973.